Categories

 5 mistakes to avoid when defining training zones in triathlon and cycling

 To achieve specific results and improve your sporting performance, it is best to know your training zones and then train in the appropriate zone.
-We show in this article the 5 most frequent mistakes when defining zones and give advice on how to avoid them.
+This article outlines the 5 most frequent mistakes when defining zones and gives advice on how to avoid them.

 Intensity zones and their role in training